Can I save money by paying for home insurance annually?

 Although you’ll likely pay more for your home insurance overall if you pay monthly, you won’t have the worry about finding the money for a larger one-off payment.

-What is the price difference between paying annually and paying monthly?
+What is the price difference between monthly and annual home insurance costs?

 Paying for your insurance annually, as opposed to monthly, has pros and cons, so you should consider whether it’s suitable for you.